 - Osteolysis (degeneration of bone tissue)

 - Ectopic bone formation (unwanted bone in the spinal canal)

-In addition, 15 to 20 percent of people who used INFUSE reported leg and back pain.
-There is also evidence that higher doses of INFUSE carry a greater risk for developing cancer.
+In addition, 15 to 20 percent of people who received Infuse reported leg and back pain.
+There is also evidence that higher doses of Infuse carry a greater risk for developing cancer.
 Medtronic continues to deny these claims.